 So yeah.
 I love Christmas.

-Sometimes though, if you are living abroad it might be hard to get into the festive spirit – missing family makes it difficult and you might even have to work! *cry cry cry*
+Sometimes though, if you are spending Christmas without family, it might be hard to get into the festive spirit – missing them makes it difficult and you might even have to work! *cry cry cry*

 1. Visit a Christmas market